 First, we must decide who or what is making the noise and how much of it we have to soundproof for.
 We must quantify and qualify each frequency along with its amplitude or strength.
 Is it our neighbor to the east that is playing his stereo at certain times of the day.
 Is it the family below with the home theater system that has more subwoofers than acoustic sense.
 Is it your electric guitar playing or better yet, how about drums?
 We need to identify what source and level we are dealing with no matter if it comes from inside our apartment or outside.

 After identification, we now need to determine what our sound pressure issues are.
 Place a Db meter within your room at the quietest part of the day.
 Do the same for the loudest part of the day.
 Record this information.
 Measure outside your room to find the level of the noise outside our room.
 Pick the loudest part of the day and what you think is the quietest part of the day or night.
 You will have to set your alarm clock for this test.
 Once we have both numbers or sets of numbers, we can decide what method in our bag of tools on how to soundproof an apartment.

 What Do The Numbers Mean?

-What is the difference in the two sets of numbers?
-Lets look at the outside low to high representing the nosiest and quietest times we measured.
-Was the pressure reading at 85 SPL during the loudest outside.
+What is the difference between the two sets of numbers?
+Let’s look at the outside low to high representing the noisiest and quietest times we measured.
+Was the pressure reading at 85 SPL during the loudest outside?
 Was it, say 60, during the quietest.
 Was the inside measurement, say 50, at the quietest which was probably 2-3 in the morning and maybe 80 at the loudest when you were playing guitar.
 If we want the quietest within our room, we must stop 35 decibels of sound energy from the outside during the loudest part of the day for the quietest part of the day inside our room.
 Each dB of energy costs money.

 We Are The Noise